nextcord/previous/README.md

 # Features

 - **Autopaste:**
-    Automatically paste the contents of a file or codeblock to [our paste service][PASTESERVICE] \
+    Automatically paste the contents of a file or codeblock to [our paste service][PASTESERVICE]. \
     (Source: [cogs/autopaste.py][AUTOPASTEPY])

 - **Auto thread:**